9 Spider Plant Benefits (Scientifically Proven)

 Check this out: researchers decided to see what happens when you put plants in a room without windows.
 The folks who tackled tasks close to plants had a reaction time that was 12% faster than those who didn’t have plants around.

-Plants like spider plants don’t just make you quicker – they’re like focus boosters too.
+Plants like spider plants don’t just make you quicker – they’re like focus boosters, too.
 A study from 2011 found that having plants around can actually help fight off that tired feeling that creeps in when you’re working.
-This means you can stay sharp and keep your attention where it needs to be.
+This means you can stay sharp and keep your attention where needed.

 8. Increase Humidity Naturally